 7600 The Point Road, Denman Island

-This park was donated in 2010 when the adjacent lands were subdivided.
-In September of 2011 a stairway with 121 steps was constructed to replace the old narrow footpath down the bluff that was known as the ‘rope trail.'
-Construction was based on a geotechnical letter and Islands Trust development permit obtained by the regional district.
-A park volunteer and Denman resident, Peter Karsten handcrafted the beautiful park signs.
-Peter has also supplied a log book for visitors to share their park visits with others.
+Morning Beach Park was donated in 2010 when the adjacent lands were subdivided.
+In September of 2011 a stairway with 121 steps was constructed to replace the old narrow footpath down the bluff that was known as the “rope trail.”
+Construction was based on a geotechnical letter and an Islands Trust development permit obtained by the Comox Valley Regional District.